-All of your actions aimed at achieving your bodybuilding and fitness goals, originate from the right sports nutrition for bodybuilding.
-Providing physical pressure and pressure on your body, which significantly exceed the comfort zone, there are conditions in your body that can significantly increase the demand for protein.
+All of your actions aimed at achieving your bodybuilding and fitness goals originate from the right sports nutrition for bodybuilding.
+Providing physical pressure and pressure on your body, which significantly exceeds the comfort zone, there are conditions in your body that can significantly increase the demand for protein.

 A characteristic feature of casein is its insolubility at a reduced pH (such conditions created by gastric acid).
 The mechanism of slow absorption of casein comes from its coagulability under the influence of gastric acid.
 The resulting coagulant precipitates and promotes a slow, steady growth of amino acids in the plasma.
 Given a number of reasons, casein protein is recommended to be taken to prolong the anti-catabolic properties (within 7-8 hours after administration), in contrast to whey protein, which is very rapidly absorbed.

 The advantages of casein protein are off the scale, especially for adherents of the regime of active training.
 Great interest in casein protein and its effect on muscle hypertrophy is associated with his first studies, in which the intake of liquid milk with the intake of soy proteins was compared.
 His extensive study demonstrated the fact that milk proteins are superior to soy or other vegetable proteins in stimulating muscle hypertrophy after weight training.
 All major animal milk proteins (for example, casein, serum, albumin) are able to increase protein synthesis in muscles to some extent by activating the production of the target of rapamycin (mTT) in mammalian target of rapamycin (mTOR) and they are full-fledged proteins (possess all essential amino acids).